P1X-in/tanks-of-freedom-ii/README.md

 - Official P1X page: [p1x.in](https://p1x.in)
 - Devlog articles: [czlowiekimadlo.pl](https://czlowiekimadlo.pl/blog)

+## Roadmap

+Development progress can be tracked at [the trello board](https://trello.com/b/RQOwyCwm/tanks-of-freedom-3-d).

 ## Build from sources
 To get the latest version of the game, you'll need to use the source code and Godot Engine.